ehsanmok/tvm-rust/README.md

 ### Convert and Register a Rust Function as a TVM Packed Function

-One can you the `register_global_func!` macro to convert and register a Rust's function of type `fn(&[TVMArgValue]) -> Result<TVMRetValue>` to a global TVM **packed function** as follows
+One can use `register_global_func!` macro to convert and register a Rust function of type `fn(&[TVMArgValue]) -> Result<TVMRetValue>` to a global TVM **packed function** as follows

 ```rust